Casemiro shows true leadership for Real Madrid against Sevilla | Goal.com

 Their first-half performance was as grey as the gloomy skies above the Bernabeu and it seemed they might miss the chance to build on their Spanish Super Cup win and pile more pressure on scrambling rivals Barcelona.

-But with Julen Lopetegui looking to get one over the side who sacked him last season and his Sevilla side on top, Casemiro stood up tall and pulled the game Real Madrid’s way.
+But with Julen Lopetegui looking to get one over the club who sacked him last season and his Sevilla side on top, Casemiro stood up tall and pulled the game Real Madrid’s way.

 Not just in his typical midfield whirling dervish fashion, but in the box too, where it counts, with two striker’s finishes to earn Real Madrid a 2-1 win and send them three points clear of Barcelona at the top of La Liga.
 A huge three points, because it means new Barcelona coach Quique Setien needs to get off to a perfect start against Granada on Sunday to stay on the front foot.